bfix/bitbank-relay/README.md

 environment variables as described in the Go documentation.

-After you have cloned the repository to your local machine (and every time you pull a newer version), you should update the dependencies for `bb_relay`:
+After you have cloned the repository to your local machine (and every time you pull a newer version), you should update the dependencies for `bitbank-relay`:

 ```bash
 go mod tidy